Mario Abdo Benítez: Cajubi

 Regarding the so-called “theft of the century,” in October 2018, Benitez declared in official media that the Itaipu Binational Pension and Retirement Fund (Cajubi) had managed to seize assets in Canada valued at 21.6 million Canadian dollars (approximately US$17 million), through a favorable ruling from a civil court in Ontario, Canada.

 Benitez stated that this is an essential message in line with the new climate of zero impunity and zero corruption in the government.
 He also asserted, “Foreigners cannot come and seize our assets and get away with it.
 We will continue until we recover almost all of our funds.”

-The president of Cajubi, Julio Romero, accompanied by other directors of Itaipu and Cajubi, after they meet with President Benítez and the Director General of Itaipu, José Alberto Alderete, at the Palacio de López, announced in a press conferenced that Cajubi had managed to seize USD 17 million (Canadian dollars) from Eduardo García Obregón (Eduardo García) and others defended in the civil lawsuit.
+The president of Cajubi, Julio Romero, accompanied by other directors of Itaipu and Cajubi, after they meet with President Benítez and the Director General of Itaipu, José Alberto Alderete, at the Palacio de López, announced in a press conferenced that Cajubi had managed to seize US$17 million (Canadian dollars) from Eduardo García Obregón (Eduardo García) and others defended in the civil lawsuit.

 Romero said, “Cajubi will proceed with the seizure of the assets and property already located in Canada, the United States, and Guatemala, without ruling out tracing them in other countries, until the greatest possible amount is recovered.”

 Romero also noted, “We know they have assets in companies in several countries, mansions, and even luxury cars.
 We have specialized personnel working to recover every last cent.”
 He also indicated that the institution has an actuarial deficit, suggesting it will face problems by 2025, making it urgent to recover the lost assets.

-On June 19, 2019, the Chamber of Deputies, through Resolution 758 (File D-1952264), requested that the president of Cajubi, Julio Romero, hand over the documents and information related to the investments involved in the “heist of the century.”
+On June 19, 2019, the Chamber of Deputies, through Resolution 758 (File D-1952264), requested that the president of Cajubi, Julio Romero, hand over the documents and information related to the “heist of the century.”

 Romero responded via letter E/PR//0094/2019 dated August 14, 2019, stating that “Cajubi is not a public body or entity subject to compliance with the Law above.”

 In March 2020, the Minister of Finance, Benigno López (appointed by President Benítez), promoted the creation of a Superintendency of Pensions and Retirement Benefits.

 López told the media: "In this way, contributions to pension funds will be monitored by a competent technical body, which will ensure that these savings are respected and preserved over time, preventing a repeat of cases like Cajubi, which resulted in losses of $130 million.
 The benefit is for people who have their life savings there, who will now have someone to carry out the necessary oversight".

-In May 2021, the Minister of Foreign Affairs (appointed by President Benítez), Euclides Acevedo, met with the British Ambassador to Paraguay, Ramin Navai, to follow up on the extradition request for London residents Marcelo Barone and Elisabel Vasquez, in connection with USD 40 million from the Cajubi investments—"the heist of the century."
+In May 2021, the Minister of Foreign Affairs (appointed by President Benítez), Euclides Acevedo, met with the British Ambassador to Paraguay, Ramin Navai, to follow up on the extradition request for London residents Marcelo Barone and Elisabel Vasquez, in connection with US$40 million from the Cajubi investments—"the heist of the century."